kookkui/SoloRPGs/Riftbreakers - Second Edition/Heart Abilities/Restoration Heart/Divine Shield.md

 ---
-HeartAbCost: 4
+HeartAbCost: 5
-HeartAbHeart: Might
+HeartAbHeart: Restoration
-HeartDef: "Agility"
+HeartDef: Agility
-HeartDes: You perform a free Weapon Strike with a melee weapon that deals its damage to 2 targets within range.
+HeartDes: Grants a target +3 Protection until your next turn.
-HeartFlav: "*You swing your weapon in a wide arc, striking your foes.*"
+HeartFlav: "*You envelop your target in a shining halo of holy energy that deflects incoming attacks.*"
-HeartAbRange: 0
+HeartAbRange: 0-2
 prime: false
 ---